-Rio de Janeiro is by far the most glamorous of Brazil’s cities and one of the world’s most popular tourist destinations, Rio de Janeiro is an exciting place to call home.
-The city's beautiful beaches and natural beauty, as well as its lively culture and annual festivities, attract millions of visitors annually.
+The most glamorous of Brazil’s cities and one of the world’s most popular tourist destinations, Rio de Janeiro is an exciting place to call home.
+The city's stunning beaches and natural beauty, as well as its lively culture and annual festivities, attract millions of visitors annually.

-Rio is also an important commercial hub of Brazil.
+Rio is an important commercial hub of Brazil.
 Major oil, textile, shipbuilding, pharmaceutical, media and communications companies have a presence in the city, as well as a number of important educational institutions.
 This diversified economy attracts many foreign workers to Rio’s shores every year, making it a popular expat destination.
 However, competition for employment is high.
 The majority of expats moving to Rio de Janeiro for work have been transferred there as part of a relocation package with their current employer.

 Expats moving to Rio with children need not stress about education.
 There are several international schools in the city.
 It’s also essential for expats living in Rio to be covered by a comprehensive health insurance plan.
 Public healthcare in Rio is underdeveloped.
 Most expats prefer private facilities which offer high-quality healthcare but at a high price.

 As with most Brazilian cities, the extremes of wealth and poverty are obvious.
 Rio is densely populated and space is limited.
 Around a fifth of the city’s population lives in high-density, lower-income neighbourhoods known as favelas.
 Another major social issue in Rio is its high crime rate.
 Local authorities have been working hard to deal with these problems, particularly through police initiatives.